prooph/docker-files/composer/README.md

 ## Composer with PHP 7.0
 Use the following image: `prooph/composer:7.0`.

+## Composer with PHP ZTS 7.3
+Use the following image: `prooph/composer:7.3-zts`.

 ## Composer with PHP ZTS 7.2
 Use the following image: `prooph/composer:7.2-zts`.